radiantlogic-v8/documentation-new/documentation/introduction/control-panel-overview.md

 ADMIN > Access Tokens | View Only

-**Schema Administrator**
-Members assigned this role are responsible for managing the RadiantOne LDAP schema.
+**Schema Administrator:**  Members assigned this role are responsible for managing the RadiantOne LDAP schema.
 The schema is managed from Control Panel > SETUP > Directory Namespace > Directory Schema.
 The responsibilities include:
 - Creating new LDAP object classes and attributes
 - Extending the RadiantOne LDAP schema with objects and attributes from data source (backend) schemas.